funtoo/meta-repo/README.rst

 `xorg-kit`_
   Xorg-kit contains all ebuilds that provide core graphics functionality, including xorg-server, OpenGL/Mesa, Vulkan, etc.

+`desktop-kit`
+  Desktop-kit includes all non-GNOME, KDE or GNUSTEP desktop environments and applications.
+This includes all window managers, leechcraft, office suites, lxde, lxqt, MATE, XFCE and general X applications, terms and themes.

+`gnome-kit`
+  Gnome-kit includes all ebuilds related to setting up a GNOME environment.

+`kde-kit`
+  Kde-kit includes all ebuilds that compose a KDE environment, and associated KDE/QT applications.

+`media-kit`
+  Media-kit contains all media and graphics-related applications and tools.

+`net-kit`
+  Net-kit contains all network applications, including Web and other application servers, as well as Web browsers.

+`science-kit`
+  Science-kit contains all ebuilds related to scientific research.

+`text-kit`
+  Text-kit contains text-related tools and libraries, TeX, texlive, dictionaries and documentation.

+`java-kit`
+  Java-kit contains all Java-related ebuilds -- JDKs, JREs, java libraries, etc.

+`dev-kit`
+  Dev-kit contains all development tools, libraries and utilities, except for core dev tools and libraries, perl, python, PHP and Java.

+`games-kit`
+  Games-kit contains all games, except for certain games included by default with desktop environments (which will be bundled in gnome-kit, for exmaple.)

 `nokit`_
   The 'nokit' kit contains all ebuilds that have not yet been 'kitted', or